mjcuva/ASP-Site/README.md

 `npm test` runs tests

 Models
-* Users (Gonna just use the same code from the treasurer site)
+* Users (Gonna just use the same code from the treasurer site) - Done
 * Modules
     - Title
     - Text